 As the Reformers pointed out, false churches are real.
 It seems from Revelation 2:5, that God will judge any congregation that refuses to follow his commands.
 One of those judgments is to remove its “lampstand from its place”.
 That judgment suggests the church will become false.

 Some of the more prominent examples of supposedly Christian groups that Biblical and Reformed theologians have usually considered false are…

 - The Catholic Church

 - The Orthodox Communion

-- Liberal Protestant churches (American Episcopal, Presbyterian USA, etc.)
+- Some liberal Protestant churches (American Episcopal, Presbyterian USA, etc.)

 - The Church of Jesus Christ of Latter Day Saints (Mormons)